Steffanic/ELI5Bot/README.md

  - I use PRAW to read posts and comment the agent's response
  - I use LlamaIndex and Ollama to power the LLM agent (surprisingly easy!)

+ Check out the [notebook](ELI5LLM.ipynb) to get started right away!
+I recommend opening it up in colab, there is a link when you open the notebook in github.
+I cannot guarantee that the dependencies pre-loaded in colab are present in my requirements.txt file.

 ## Installation

 ### Prerequisites